About the Sewing School

 How do you incorporate recycling, upcycling and material consciousness into your practice?

 A sustainable approach to making is central to my practice and my teaching, both from an ethical and an aesthetic standpoint.
-For the past 8 years, upcycled, felted wool knitwear has been the primary material I have used to create homewares and accessories for my Gaye Abandon range.
 Of course, like any sewist, I swoon over the beautiful cottons, silks and linens that can be found in Melbourne’s best fabric stores, but pre-existing garments, such as men’s shirts, are also an excellent source of quality material.
 Luckily I live less than a minutes walk from a Savers so i’m always on the prowl for interesting second-hand textiles.